Niton, St John the Baptist

 SZ505768

 Park by the church wall (go around the one-way system to the western end of the village).
-The three tiers meant the ropes have had to be 'forced' into a circle; if you get problems with the 5th slipping the wheel then make sure you pull all of the way down to pull the sally through the ceiling.
-Otherwise they sound good & go reasonably.
-The local (White Lion) is a reasonable pub, but Chale and The Buddle (just south of the village) are probably better, and The Chequers (Rookley, on the Niton road) is large inside and does good food.
+Hung on three tiers (in twos, lightest on top) meant the ropes have had to be 'forced' into a circle a bit; make sure you pull all the way through to keep the rope tight and formerly you had to make sure you dragged some sallies down through the ceiling.
+Otherwise they sound good & go well.
+The local (White Lion) is a reasonable pub and the old Post Office is now a bar, but Chale and The Buddle (just south of the village) are probably better, and The Chequers (Rookley, on the Niton road) is large inside and does good food.

 Niton has a short 16th century tower, with a 17th century recessed spire.
 It contains six bells, which have had to be hung on three tiers of two because of the small tower size, in a metal frame.
-As you ring, the tenors are just the other side of the ceiling.
+Spiral stairs (behind tenor ringer) goes up to the trebles on the top tier then you climb down through the frame to the tenors which are just the other side of the ringing room ceiling.

 Treble HOPE FULFILLED